nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.2.
 Deleting an exercise : `:del`

 Deletes a particular exercise from our list.
-The index refers to the index number shown in the displayed exercise list.
+The index refers to the index number shown in the current [Exercise List](#42-exercise-list).

 <div markdown="block" class="alert alert-info">